gluobe/kubernetes-introduction-labs/lab-04/README.md

 ## Task 3: Connecting to your pod

-To connect to your pod, you can use the following command (notice how it resembles the `podman container exec` command in options and functionality):
+To connect to your pod, you can use the following command (notice how it resembles the `docker container exec` command in options and functionality):

 ```
 kubectl exec -ti nginx -n lab-04 -- bash